Article 1. General Provisions

 (5) The actions of a veterinarian who is currently licensed in another state, province of Canada, or a United States territory in consulting with a licensed veterinarian but who:

-(A) Does not open an office or appoint a place to do business within this state;
+(A) Does not open a veterinary office or appoint a place to do veterinary business within this state;

 (B) Does not print or use letterhead or business cards reflecting in-state addresses;